onap/doc/docs/platform/architecture/index.rst

 Closed Control Loop Automation Management Platform in Policy (Policy - CLAMP)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. warning:: The ONAP :strong:`CLAMP` function is now :strong: part of Policy.
+.. warning:: The ONAP :strong:`CLAMP` function is now part of :strong:`Policy`.

 Closed loop control is provided by cooperation among a number of design-time and run-time elements.
 The Runtime loop starts with data collectors from Data